SanjeevKumarPandey/ClientlessLoginWebApp/README.md

 First test is AuthN

 ```
-Use the first tab 'AUTHN' for it
+Use the first tab 'REG' for it

+Generate a REGCODE

+Move to Web App (Step 3) to complete the login flow
 ```

 ### More tests